ellennickles/code-your-way-s23/week6/README.md

 - Push your repository to your GitHub account.
 Write a blog post that includes the original code and a link to the refactored code in GitHub.
 - Describe and reflect on the changes you made and why you made them.
 How did it go with Git and GitHub this week?
-For all of it, where did you get stuck, and what steps did you take troubleshoot?
+For all of it (including the coding part), where did you get stuck, and what steps did you take troubleshoot?
 Anything that you would like to explore and practice more?
 - [Submit here](https://forms.gle/5AgRQUsAeUj8mVNTA)

 ### Part 3: Prepare for next class